 There are mandatory penalties for a second offense within five years of a prior conviction with a minimum of 10 days in jail and a five-year driver’s license revocation, which is much more serious than for a first offense DUI.
-To combat against such penalties, an individual should contact a West Palm Beach second offense DUI attorney immediately.
+To combat against such penalties, an individual charged with a second DUI offense should contact a West Palm Beach attorney immediately.

 The amount of time between DUI charges matters because it shows a pattern of conduct.
 Someone who has received three DUIs within thirty years will face much less severe penalties than someone who has had three DUIs within three years.
 Someone who keeps committing offenses and does not stop will face stricter penalties than a much less frequent offender.

 The amount of time between DUIs matters based on the context of the person’s behavior and how dangerous that person is perceived to be in the eyes of the community.

 The shorter the amount of time between DUIs, the more of a danger the person is perceived to be, and the more serious the person’s case will be handled.
 The more time there is between drunk driving charges, the less of a danger and the less serious a person may be perceived to be.
 Some of the penalties are worse for second, third, and fourth offense DUIs no matter how far apart they are.
 No matter the severity of the penalties, an individual charged with a second drunk driving offense must not hesitate before contacting a West Palm Beach lawyer as soon as possible.

 Contact a West Palm Beach Second Offense DUI Attorney